-Of course from a touring perspective a smaller camera is significantly easier to pack and smaller size often translates to lighter weight as well.
+Of course, from a touring perspective, a smaller camera is significantly easier to pack and a smaller size often translates to lighter weight as well.

-This one comes down to feeling comfortable taking the camera with me on the bike as well as with me when I persue some of my other leisure-time activities like landkiting and dirt surfing.
+This one comes down to feeling comfortable taking the camera with me on the bike as well as with me when I pursue some of my other leisure-time activities like land kiting and dirt surfing.

-To me one of the best things about going digital is that you can take lots of pictures and then just choose the ones that you like later without incurring a huge photo paper cost.
+To me, one of the best things about going digital is that you can take lots of pictures and then just choose the ones that you like later without incurring a huge photo paper cost.
 So, skip the polaroid camera.

 The last thing I wanted was to be on tour and have no way to take additional pictures because the memory in the camera was full.
-For me the solution was to have a camera with swappable memory so that I could just insert another memory chip when one gets filled up.
+For me, the solution was to have a camera with swappable memory so that I could just insert another memory card when one gets filled up.